 Heather Davis is a researcher, writer, and editor from Montréal.
 Her current book project traces the ethology of plastic and its links to petrocapitalism.
 She is currently a visiting scholar at the Institute for Gender, Sexuality and Feminist Studies at McGill University.
 In 2017 she was the critical studies teaching fellow at the Cranbrook Academy of Art.
 From 2014-2017 she held a Mellon postdoctoral fellowship at the Institute for the Arts and Humanities at the Pennsylvania State University.
-Previously, she held a FQRSC postdoctoral fellowship in Women’s Studies at Duke University under the supervision of Elizabeth Grosz.
+Previously, she held a FRQSC postdoctoral fellowship in Women’s Studies at Duke University under the supervision of Elizabeth Grosz (2012-2014).
 She completed her Ph.D. in Communication Studies at Concordia University in 2011 on the political potential of community-based art.
 She has been a visiting scholar at the Experimental Critical Theory Program, UCLA (2014), the Aesthetics and Politics Program, California Institute of the Arts (2014), the Hemispheric Institute of Performance and Politics, NYU (2010), and the Department of Women’s and Gender Studies, Rutgers University (2010).
 She explores and participates in expanded art practices that bring together researchers, activists, and community members to enact social and environmental change.
-She has written about the intersection of art, politics, ecological catastrophe, and community engagement for numerous art and academic publications.
+She has written about the intersection of art, politics, ecology, and community engagement for numerous art and academic publications.
 She is the editor of Art in the Anthropocene: Encounters Among Aesthetics, Politics, Environments and Epistemologies (London: Open Humanities Press, 2015) and Desire Change: Contemporary Feminist Art in Canada (MAWA and McGill-Queen’s UP, 2017).

 contact: heathermargaret [at] gmail [dot] com